photon1503/az-native/demos/05-functions/02-container/readme.md

 ## Environment Variables and Containerized Functions

-- Execute [deploy-app.azcli](deploy-app.azcli) to create an Azure App Configuration Service instance.
+- Execute [deploy-func.azcli](deploy-func.azcli) to create an Azure App Configuration Service instance.

 - For the ease of the demo local.settings.json is checked in to GitHub: